 The hips comprise many muscle groups.
 In addition to playing an important role in lower body movement, these muscles are important for increasing stability and reducing one’s injury risk.
 Just a few minutes of stretching a day is a great time investment, so if you work out daily, try to give your hips the importance they deserve.

 It's very difficult to find a supplement that has 2,700mg of EPA and DHA in one dose without guzzling handfuls of capsules or tablespoons of oil.
-Our Lion Heart Omega 3 fish oil has 3,500mg of EPA and DHA in just one single teaspoon.
+Our Life & Soul omega-3 fish oil has 3,500mg of EPA and DHA in just one single teaspoon.